 Enoch Seeman the Younger, Portrait of Gov. Elihu Yale (1648/49–1721) (detail), 1717, oil on canvas, Yale University Art Gallery, Gift of Dudley Long North, M.P., 1789.1

 John Obrisset, Elihu Yale Snuffbox (detail), ca. 1710–20, silver and tortoiseshell, Yale University Art Gallery, Gift of Ezra Stiles, 1788.1

-Attributed to John Verelst, The family of Elihu Yale and an Enslaved Child (detail), ca. 1719, oil on canvas, Yale Center for British Art, Gift of Andrew Cavendish, eleventh Duke of Devonshire, B1970.1
+Attributed to John Verelst, Elihu Yale with Members of his Family and an Enslaved Child (detail), ca. 1719, oil on canvas, Yale Center for British Art, Gift of Andrew Cavendish, eleventh Duke of Devonshire, B1970.1

 John Vanderbank the Elder, The Concert (detail), ca. 1700, wool and silk, Yale University Art Gallery, Gift of Edward S. Harkness, BA 1897, 1926.30